 If it is a consolidated ticket, meaning that it is included in the same booking, then you may be entitled to rebooking or a refund so that you can reach your final destination.

-But what if there are two separate bookings?
+But what if it's two separate bookings?

 What else should you consider?